-Declaration of Conformity for Products Marked with the FCC Logo, United States Only
+Declaration of Conformity for Products Marked with the FCC Logo

-This device complies with Part 15 of the FCC Rules.
+This device complies with Part 15 of the FCC Rules, in the United States.
 Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.